-- "Audio object" with dry sound - Binaural filters: "HRTF" (with room: "BRIR")
+- "Audio object" with dry sound - Binaural (+ Room) filters: "HRTF" or "BRIR"

-Usually the audio object e.g. a character in a VR video game, is a single source with a certain distance and 3D direction.
-It consists of dry sound, which is then processed via binaural and room filters (="binauralized") depending on its 3D direction.
-This direction is determined by the position of the audio object and the position and head rotation of the listener within the VR scene.
+Usually the audio object, e.g. a character in a VR video game, is a single source with a certain distance and 3D direction.
+It consists of dry sound, which is then processed via binaural and room filters